 “We want to know how the algorithms have been developed and what datasets they are based on, and most importantly, that the performance of the AI system has been evaluated clinically by independent researchers.
 The company we are currently working with is transparent and has a long research tradition.
 I also recommend checking whether the application is compatible with your PACS.”

-She also appreciates the fact that Sectra now offers its customers the Sectra Amplifier Store, where a wide range of validated AI tools from various vendors are ready for integration with the PACS from the start.
+She also appreciates the fact that Sectra now offers its customers the Sectra Amplifier Marketplace, where a wide range of validated AI tools from various vendors are ready for integration with the PACS from the start.